HIST 3056 - Doing History

 General Course Information

-Course Code HIST 3056 Course Doing History Coordinating Unit History Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites At least 15 units of History major courses Assumed Knowledge This course is designed as the capstone of the history major; it is expected students will have sufficient historical expertise through Level I & II courses to achieve this.
-Restrictions Available to students undertaking a History Major only Course Description This history capstone course will provide students with an opportunity to experience historical research at an advanced level.
-The course will have two main components: an in-depth analysis of different types of historical sources commonly used by historians, including archival and digital research, and an exploration of historical methodologies - all directed toward an independent research project of the student's own choosing.
-Additional components of the course will include a discussion of ethics in working with historical sources and producing historical writing, and an introduction to the options available to history majors in the job market and for postgraduate study.
-The course is intended to build upon individual student research interests (gained through their previous study), but will extend knowledge gained in advanced level courses by providing suggestions for deepening their understanding of the methodological approaches to using available textual and visual materials.
+Course Code HIST 3056 Course Doing History Coordinating Unit History Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites At least 15 units of History Major courses Assumed Knowledge This course is designed as the capstone of the history Major; it is expected students will have sufficient historical expertise through Level I & II courses to achieve this.
+Restrictions Available to students undertaking a History Major only Course Description This is History's capstone course.
+It is a required unit for students completing their major in History.
+The course has therefore been designed to round out undergraduate studies in History.
+It involves reading about and discussing the different ways historians work, as well as their motivation and their goals.
+More than that, students will also be conducting original research and 'doing history' at an advanced level.
+Additional components of the course will include a discussion of ethics in working with sensitive historical sources and producing historical writing for a range of audiences.
+Assessment tasks include a literature survey and research plan and a source methodology essay both of which bear on the research project and the final research paper.

 The full timetable of all activities for this course can be accessed from Course Planner.